frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 [//]: # (Another: the solution is well known and widely used, but it's not a perfect fit and requires complicated changes in one area.)

 ## Alternatives and Rationale:

-### 1. Rewards are accounted for periodically all together, at once.
-this puts an extreme burden on one or more blocks due to storage updates.
-### 2. At least some portion of rewards are accounted for every block; all rewards are updated for all stakers within the Era.
-This effectively creates a constant overhead, but this approach causes much heavier blocks than the chosen solution.
-### 3. Stakers for a given Provider could be "lazily" rewarded at the same time a Provider posts a new message at the beginning of an Epoch.
-This presents a problem if a Provider does not post every Epoch, especially if the Rewards Era is less than or equal to an Epoch.
-This will also put a lot of extra weight on blocks at the beginning of every Epoch.
-### 4. Pay rewards out every time there is a change for a given token staking account, or a change in Rewards parameters.
-Since the only thing that changes staking rewards is the `StakingAccountDetails.total`, unless the Rewards calculation changes, we don't need to do a sweep unless the staker changes their total, either through staking more or unstaking.
-This minimizes the average block burden significantly, however, occasionally, when the Rewards calculation changes, block time will be slower for the next Era due to rewards payouts.

 ### Why can't Frequency use Substrate `staking` pallet?
 The staking pallet is for rewarding node validators, and rewards must be claimed within `HISTORY_DEPTH` blocks before the record of them is purged.
 Reward payouts for a given validator can be called by any account and the rewards go o the validator and are shared with its nominators.
 The staking pallet keeps track of what rewards have been claimed within that `HISTORY_DEPTH` number of blocks.